vaquerizaslab/fanc/kaic-doc/getting_started.rst

    kaic auto SRR4271982_chr18_19_1.fastq.gzip SRR4271982_chr18_19_2.fastq.gzip auto_output/ -g hg19_chr18_19.fa -i hg19_chr18_19/hg19_chr18_19 -n example -s 20 -t 4 -r HindIII

-On a modern desktop computer with at least for computing cores the command should take less than an hour to finish.
+On a modern desktop computer with at least four computing cores the command should take less than an hour to finish.
 It will generate several binned, bias-corrected Hi-C matrices from the FASTQ input.

 Input